 11. Develops interpersonal skills and logic of students:

-Students interaction and logic is improved drastically as they learn to question things and learn how to communicate their ideas effectively.
+Students’ interaction and logic are improved drastically as they learn to question things and learn how to communicate their ideas effectively.

 12. Teachers can give individual attention: